Leo Crowley: Political life

 Crowley began his entry into the political arena by supporting Albert G. Schmedeman for governor of Wisconsin.
 The biographer Weiss says "He managed Schmedeman as a parent might his children, and as he managed his family and most of the nurses at Saint Mary's Hospital."

 Crowley served as a delegate for Al Smith at the Democratic National Convention.
 He thus came in contact with Jouett Shouse and John J. Raskob, operatives for Al Smith.
 Progressivism was strong in Wisconsin, as expressed by Senator John J. Blaine and the newspaper Capital Times edited by William T. Evjue.
 Crowley was effective in bringing about a progressive-democratic alliance for the election of Franklin Roosevelt.

 From the mid-1930s, Leo T. Crowley was more than just the head of a powerful agency the FDIC.
 He also negotiated with Congressional leaders on banking issues and played a central role in designing new federal banking laws.
 He promoted Roosevelt's political interests in Wisconsin by working with the state's left-wing Progressive Party for the 1936 and 1940 elections.
 At the same time Crowley also served as a crucial link between Roosevelt, and right-wing forces in Congress and the national bank community.
 In 1940, he was considered --but not chosen--for the chairmanship of the Democratic National Committee.

 It was the Glass–Steagall Act that created the Federal Deposit Insurance Corporation (FDIC), one of the most popular elements of the New Deal because it protecting the bank accounts of local depositors.
-Biographer Weiss tells of the incredible tale of how the nearly-bankrupt Crowley became the leader in banking security and thus ended the epidemic of bank runs that had closed thousands of small banks.
+Biographer Weiss tells the tale of how the nearly-bankrupt Crowley became the leader in banking security and thus ended the epidemic of bank runs that had closed thousands of small banks.

 Crowley's special capacity for smoothing troubled waters drew him closer to FDR.
 A wartime cabinet-level conflict involving foreign economic operations in Europe and North Africa threatened cabinet solidarity.
 So Crowley became head of the Foreign Economic Administration in September 1943, with responsibility for Lend-Lease and Edward R. Stettinius Jr., was promoted to Undersecretary of State.
 Crowley was now a cabinet member in the Roosevelt administration.